 - Features with two kinds of grip designs, ergonomically designed to fit your finger and provide you with the grip you need whether you are painting, sketching, signing a document or even just normal pencil usage.

 There are a few more tools I really love, but they’re totally skippable and not essential to the process.
 Still, In case you’re wondering, I’ll share them below.

-First I use a paperlike screen protector on my iPad.
+First, I use a paperlike screen protector on my iPad.
 It makes it so much easier to draw, especially if you’re like me and coming to it from paper planning.
-With this cover, it just feels more natural when you draw on the iPad or write or that matter.
+With this cover, it just feels more natural when you draw on the iPad or write for that matter.